Brigverissimo/EES-Code-fro-ramjet-missile/README.md

 Numeric solver to predict missile flight performance for EES.

 ## About
-This oproject contains a *.ees file that predicts the flight trajectory of a missile.
+This project contains a *.ees file that predicts the flight trajectory of a missile.

 **Input variables**:
 * Diameter (mm)